Max Kless

 That pause is a space where a person can ask: Do I want another episode?
 Without it, the system asks on their behalf.

-This is not a moral argument.
-It is a mechanics argument.
+This is a mechanics argument, not a moral one.

-If your design eliminates decision points, you should not be surprised when users stop deciding.
+If your design eliminates decision points, don’t be surprised when users stop deciding.

 One more swipe: as you Link to heading

 You already knew most of this.
-You are not unaware.
+You aren’t unaware.
 You are complicit.
 So am I.

 We reach for the scroll because it works.
 It soothes the itch of boredom.
 It fills the void between tasks.
 It asks nothing of us.
 And that last part is the trap: a system that asks nothing eventually trains you to offer nothing.